IQGeo/utils-project-update/README.md

 ### `pull`

-Pulls the latest IQGeo project template from GitHub.
+Pulls the latest IQGeo project template from GitHub and merges with existing files.

 | Option     | Type     | Description                                              | Default                    | Via CLI |
 | ---------- | -------- | -------------------------------------------------------- | -------------------------- | ------- |